93 Comments

 The Ficha de Canje Internacional is a document issued by Interpol (the International Criminal Police Organization) certifying that a person is not an internationally wanted fugitive and does not have an “International wanted persons notice” (Red Notice).

-One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...
+One of the requirements when applying for a resident visa in Peru or when changing your immigration status (for example, from a work visa to a perm...

 Interpol offices in Peru